-Description: If you enjoy games of all kinds and have familiarity with using X-Box 360 and a Wii, consider volunteering with teens ages 11-18 at the Lancaster Public Library from 4-6pm on Tuesdays.
-Additional time includes set-up and clean up and talking with participants and parents approximately 45 minutes before and after.
+If you enjoy games of all kinds and have familiarity with using X-Box 360 and a Wii, consider volunteering with teens ages 9-12 at the Lancaster Public Library.
+Set up of Board Games, X-Box, and Wii begins at 2:30pm and the program ends at 4pm on Tuesdays.
 Volunteers will be asked to set up and clean up a variety of Board Games as well as the X-Box and Wii.
 Volunteers should be 25 years or older.
-They should be able to have fun with the teens as well as enforce the established guidelines for conduct as set up by the library.
+They should be able to have fun with the tweens as well as enforce the established guidelines for conduct as determined by the library.

 Computer Tutors for Adult Learners

 Help create “First Friday for Families” at the Lancaster Public Library from 5:30-8pm.
-Each First Friday, the library opens a new exhibit, provides creative programming, and a social time for families to gather, check out books and DVDs, and shop in our Juliana Bookstore.
-We are looking for creative talents to work on programming for families connecting the exhibit themes to art activities, music and foods.
+Each First Friday, the library opens a new exhibit, provides creative programming and a social time for families to gather, lends books and DVDs, and opens our Juliana Bookstore.
+We are looking for creative talents to work on programming for families connecting the exhibit themes to art activities, music, and foods.
 We are also looking for people to assist the Gallery Consultant with suggestions for programming and installing the exhibit.
-In 2013, an author series with renowned Pennsylvania children‘s authors will become an integral part of First Friday activities.
-Volunteers will assist with book signings and sales as well.

 ONGOING VOLUNTEER OPPORTUNITIES